adstratm/Safe-Drive/README.md

-JISS-ISU Presents:
+Team: JISS-ISU

-Safe Drive
+App Name: Safe Drive

-More information coming soon!
+What's it do: It notifies and bugs the shit out of you if you are using your phone while driving.